reshmabidikar/slate/source/includes/_payment-transaction.md

 **Requst Body**

-A JSON string representing a list of custom fields to substitute for the existing ones.
+A list of objects specifying the id and the new value for the custom fields to be modified.
 For example:

 [ { "customFieldId": "6d4c073b-fd89-4e39-9802-eba65f42492f", "value": "123" } ]

-Although the field name and object type can be specified in the request body, these cannot be modified, only the field value can be modified.
+Although the `fieldName` and `objectType` can be specified in the request body, these cannot be modified, only the field value can be modified.

 **Query Parameters**